 Now as long as I see a movie is Kenyan and has made it to the cinema, I’m in.

-If someone asked me what top Kenyan movies they should watch (which you probably have, subconsciously) here’s what I’d tell
+If someone asked me which top Kenyan movies they should watch (which you probably have, subconsciously) here’s what I’d tell

 1. Kati Kati